Let Your Property

 Budgeting for Your Stay: A Guide to The Cost of Short Lets in Oxford

-The search for short-term accommodation in Oxford can often be a bewildering journey, particularly when it comes to deciphering the various costs associated with different types of accommodation on offer.
+The search for short-term accommodation in Oxford and Oxfordshire can often be a bewildering journey, particularly when it comes to deciphering the various costs associated with different types of accommodation on offer.
 Oxford is cited as being the fourth most expensive city in the UK in which to rent a home (after London, Cambridge and Brighton).

 To help you navigate this maze and make an informed decision, we’ve put together a rough guide to shed light on what you can anticipate when searching for properties in this historic city.
 Whether you’re planning to relocate, visiting for business purposes, pursuing your studies, or staying for leisure, there’s a short let home to suit a wide range of budgets.